How to Detect Lies

 Interactions and Reactions

-• A liar is uncomfortable facing his questioner/accuser and may turn his head or body away.
+• A guilty person gets defensive.
+An innocent person will often go on the offensive.• A liar is uncomfortable facing his questioner/accuser and may turn his head or body away.

 • A liar might unconsciously place objects (book, coffee cup, etc.) between themselves and you.